tact-lang/pitaya/docs/SPECIFICATION.md

 Container replacement protocol: To honor mount mode changes (e.g., switching to read‑only for review tasks), the runner MUST stop and remove the existing container and re-create a new one with the same `container_name` and the same session volume.
 The new container MUST apply current task labels (`run_id`, `strategy_execution_id`, `task_key`, `instance_id`).
 Emit a runner‑internal event `runner.container.replaced` with `{ old_id, new_id, reason: "ro_required" }`.
 Public `task.*` events are unaffected.
 Retention timers apply to the latest active container; replaced containers are not retained.

-**Container Persistence**: Containers are kept after execution to enable Claude Code session resume:
+**Container Persistence**: Containers are kept after execution to enable Claude Code session resume (subject to global retention caps and on‑run GC/backpressure policies):

 - Failed/timeout instances: Retained for 24 hours (configurable)
 - Successful instances with `finalize=True`: Container is stopped (not removed) after successful completion and retained for 2 hours (configurable)